Fysikeren/LabDocumentation/DataAcquisition.md

 # Data acquisition

-The magnet cryostat and the dilution
+The magnet cryostat and the dilution refrigerator are